aerickt/steno-dictionaries/README.md

  - `TKEUS/SOFLS` → dissolves
  - `TKEUS/SEU/PHEU/HRAR` → dissimilar

 When it comes to vowels that are combined with a final `-R`, it may be necessary to use suffix strokes and/or the `KWR` linker in order to preserve the phonetics of the vowel.
-For example, the word "fury" would have to be written as `TPAOUR/KWREU` as the R sound changes the sound of the vowel and thus should be kept.
+For example, the word "carry" would have to be written as `KAEUR/KWREU` as the R sound changes the sound of the vowel and thus should be kept in the first stroke.

-"Normal" syllable splitting would treat the R as a consonant: `TPAOU/REU` which is further away from how "fury" is actually pronounced.
+If the R was treated as a consonant and the split occurred right before it, the outline would be `KAEU/REU` which does not reflect the pronunciation.
+Thus, if an R changes the sound of a vowel in a word, it is recommended to keep it with the vowel to preserve its sound and instead use the `KWR` linker to complete the next stroke.

 The following are some other examples of words where `-R` should be kept in the initial stroke:
  - `#HRAEUR/KWREU` → Larry